US man who killed Indian immigrant sentenced to life - Journal du Cameroun

 – International outrage –

-Kuchibhotla and Madasani were aviation systems engineers for GPS manufacturer Garmin.
-Madasani later said the two close friends met regularly at the bar.

-Purinton was captured later in the day at a restaurant, where he had allegedly boasted of killing Middle Easterners, according to the Kansas City Star newspaper.
+He was captured later in the day at another restaurant, where he had allegedly boasted of killing Middle Easterners, according to The Kansas City Star.

 He was charged with three counts — one charge of premeditated first-degree murder and two charges of attempted premeditated fist-degree murder — and pleaded guilty in March after reaching a deal with prosecutors.